Western Sydney Wanderers FC: Club facilities

+The club's office and training facilities are located in the one location, Blacktown International Sportspark.
+This was done to foster a sense of belonging for all members of the staff no matter what position they hold at the club.
 In September 2015, the club announced the formation of a formal partnership with Blacktown City Council that made the Sportspark the long-term training and administrative home of the Wanderers.
-The club spent $15 million to create a high quality Wanderers Training & Administration Centre with a large number of football fields, parking and landscaping as well as a High Performance Centre providing aquatics recovery, an indoor hall, cutting edge sports science, analysis rooms, gym and hospitality facilities.
+The club spent $15 million to create a high quality Wanderers Training & Administration Centre with a large number of soccer fields, parking and landscaping as well as a High Performance Centre providing aquatics recovery, an indoor hall, cutting edge sports science, analysis rooms, gym and hospitality facilities.